Bondronat (Ibandronic Acid)

 How It Works

-Good to know: Bondronat is not addictive and is available only with a doctor’s prescription.
+Good to know: Bondronat is not addictive.

 How to Take Bondronat